MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/sources-coverage.md

 - Dark posts and sponsored posts aren't supported and don't get acquired.

 **Twitter**
-- If an author adds content to a Retweet, they won't show correctly.
-However, they are being acquired properly.
+- If an author quotes another tweet, this retweet will not be displayed as a quoted tweet in our user interface.
+However, the quoted tweets are acquired.

 **YouTube**
 - Comments on videos aren't acquired if the video was published more than 30 days ago.